 Sometimes in the 17th century, a sausage maker from Frankurt emigrated to Vienna and set up shop in the Habsburg empire capital.
 He know how to make a good frankfurter, but that may not have sold well among the Viennese.
 So he put the finely chopped sausage met into a crunchy casing and, voila, called it the Wiener.
-Some century later, another German emigre, Oscar Meyer, successfully marketed the products and the name in the United States.
+Some century later, another German emigre, Oscar Mayer, successfully marketed the products and the name in the United States.

 The ultimate German street and barbecue food.
 Thick and juicy grilling sausages served in warm, crusty rolls.

 Liverwurst (liver sausage) is available in a whole variety of forms and flavors.
 However, all varieties must contain at least 10 percent liver – the best varieties contain over 25 percent liver.
 There is the Kalbsleberwurst (veal liver sausage); Palatinate liver sausage (Pfälzer Hausmacher Leberwurst); “Plunze” – a mixture of liver sausage and blood sausage; “Braunschweiger”; and Pomeranian goose liver sausage with walnut-sized chunks of goose liver.
 Liver sausages may also be flavored with herbs, anchovies, shallots or tomatoes.
 Liverwurst – along with blood sausages – used to be luxury foods that would only be eaten on festive occasions in the past.